stanford-mast/reflex/README.md

 ## Future work

-We are actively working on a userspace-only implementation of ReFlex which does not use Dune.
-This implementation will simplify ReFlex deployment since the only requirements for running ReFlex will be a kernel and network/Flash hardware that support DPDK and SPDK.
+The userspace implementation of ReFlex is for the ReFlex server.
+We are working on a shared userspace library based on ReFlex/IX which will allow client applications to submit requests to a remote ReFlex server using the efficient DPDK-based TCP network processing in ReFlex/IX.

 The current implementation of ReFlex would also benefit from the following: